 In the simple option, you can accumulate an IRS-decisive rate by your residential workspace per square footage.
 The limit to utilizing the simple choice is that your residential workspace should not exceed 300 square feet.
 You are not allowed to subtract deflation or house-related itemized deductions.

-If you are not good at keeping records of your subtractable expenses, then a simple option is the best method.
-But, as the simple option is counted as $5 per square foot, allowing 300 square feet ultimately, the best you can subtract is $1,500.
+If you are not good at keeping records of your subtractable expenses, a simple option is the best method.
+However, as the simple option is counted as $5 per square foot, allowing 300 square feet, the best you can subtract is $1,500.

-If you wish to claim the maximum possible subtraction you deserve, you have to count the subtraction with the help of both methods.
-User IRS form 8829, if you go for the ideal scenario, overheads for professional use of your house.
+If you wish to claim the maximum possible subtraction you deserve, you have to count the subtraction using both methods.
+If you go for the ideal scenario, use IRS form 8829 for overheads for the professional use of your house.

 Data Connection and Mobile Phone Charges

 Whether an individual has claimed residential workspace expenses, it can subtract phone bills, data connection charges, and fax charges if utilized for professional use.
-This can be deducted only if the costs are in terms of professional service.
+This can be deducted only if the costs are professional services.
 To be more precise, you can subtract the data connection costs of having a website for your profession.

-If you have only one line of communication, you make both personal and professional calls.
-As per the IRS, you can’t subtract the essential cost of telephone service (inclusive of all tax), though you have a residential workplace.
-Although, you are allowed to deduct 100% of the extra cost incurred for long-distance communication for business purposes and the expense of a second connection, used ideally for professional purposes.
+If you have only one communication line, you make personal and professional calls.
+As per the IRS, you can’t subtract the essential cost of telephone service (inclusive of all tax) even though you have a residential workplace.
+However, you can deduct 100% of the extra cost incurred for long-distance communication for business purposes and the expense of a second connection, ideally for professional purposes.

 Medicare fees